GM to cut 20 executive jobs in product development revamp

-DETROIT, July 25 (Reuters) - General Motors Co will cut 20 executive jobs in global product development in a restructuring that the largest U.S. automaker said will speed up decision-making.
+DETROIT (Reuters) - General Motors Co (GM.N) will cut 20 executive jobs in global product development in a restructuring that the largest U.S. automaker said will speed up decision-making.

 GM also created the role of vice president of product programs, which will be held by Doug Parks.
 He previously worked on development for GM’s electric cars, including the Chevrolet Volt.